Cardboard Tea Packaging Boxes

 2. Confirm inner pouch or sachet formats so stacks fit without excessive empty space.

-4. Align Tea box packaging design templates with printer requirements and colour targets.
+4. Align tea box packaging design templates with printer requirements and colour targets.

 5. Approve physical mockups under store lighting conditions before finalising the run.

-Range planning Groups multiple tea weights into a small set of carton sizes Brown kraft, coated SBS, recycled mixes Soft matte or balanced gloss for repeated handling Shared dielines and internal supports Core blends, wellness ranges, sampler collections
+Range Planning Groups multiple tea weights into a small set of carton sizes Brown kraft, coated SBS, recycled mixes Soft matte or balanced gloss for repeated handling Shared dielines and internal supports Core blends, wellness ranges, sampler collections

 • Logos positioned where thumbs and shelf edges are unlikely to obscure them